w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 Any offline hints (such as cookies) as well as any server-side user profile should be updated.
-In addition, if the site uses URL elements, the page should redirect with the language preference added/substituted in the URL.
+In addition, if the site uses URL elements, the page should redirect with the locale preference added/substituted in the URL.

 Sites that "don't remember" a user's choice can be frustrating to use, as the user might need to navigate a foreign language experience to reach one